This list is representative of the nature and number of electives offered each year.

 Professor Rafael La Porta

 In an increasingly globalized world, firms of all sizes now face decisions about how to obtain and deploy resources abroad.
 Choices about raising capital, making investments, managing risks, making acquisitions and restructuring firms typically involve international considerations.
 Specific topics discussed in the mini-course include: valuation of foreign assets, risk management, global debt and equity financing, financial distress and restructurings, mergers and acquisitions, and comparisons of corporate governance practices around the world.
+The course is intended for students who will be involved in cross-border investment and financing decisions of firms operating abroad, transaction advisors (investment bankers, commercial bankers, or consultants), or investors (research analysts or money managers).

 Professor Kenneth R. French